larsme/SNC/README.md

   At the same time, it still predicts holes.
   A different filtering approach could be both faster and more accurate.
   KITTI generates ground truth values by accumulating 20 lidar scans and comparing their results to stereo depth estimates[6], meaning non-occluded inputs should still be present.
-  For NC+gt_filter and SNC+filter, i simulate an ideal filter by removing all depth values which differ from gt depths by more than a threshold.
+  For NC+gt_filter and SNC+gt_filter, I simulate KITTI's stereo comarison as an ideal filter in their dataset by removing all depth values which differ from gt depths by more than a threshold.
-  These models accomplish the best metrics in this repo, suggesting occlusion has a bigger influence than precise object borders in the KITTI depth datset.
+  These models accomplish the best metrics in this repo, suggesting occlusion has a bigger influence than precise object borders.
+  It should be noted that this filter also corrects for errors caused by object movement during the lidar's rotation, which is unlikely to be matched by an unguided, single frame model.
-  One possible explenation for this is mentioned by the authors: Depth bleeding artifacts at object borders of their stereo based filter[6] result in differences to the lidar measurements, which are subsequently filtered out.
+  One possible explanation for this is mentioned by the authors: Depth bleeding artifacts at object borders of their stereo based filter[6] result in differences to the lidar measurements, which are subsequently filtered out.
 2) Lidar Padding\
   When projecting lidar points onto a plane it is possible to use points outside the camera field of view.
   This way any compatible model is able to use real data where it would have used padding, enabling true spatial invariance in CNNs.